-The Co-op Food meal deal gives you five different items for the freezer for just £5.
+The Co-op meal deal gives you five different items for the freezer for just £5.
 Here's how the offer compares to some of the more popular food offers available from rivals.

-The Co-op’s 'freezer fillers' deal allows you to choose five different items, including fish cakes, oven chips and Carte D'Or ice cream, for just £5.
+The Co-op’s 'freezer fillers' deal allows you to choose five different items, including chicken nuggets, garlic bread and Oreo ice cream for just £5.

 Let's take a look at what's on the menu, before comparing it to rival offers.